American Chess

 Third, transnational threats must be addressed.
 Manifested through the strategic moves of VEOs (violent extremist organizations), a failed-state crisis will undoubtedly pave the way for additional requirements or a next move.

-The collective influence of nonstate actors rejecting U.S. hegemony poses a formidable strategic challenge.
+The collective influence of nonstate actors rejecting U.S. influence poses a formidable strategic challenge.
 These actors engage in destabilizing campaigns, insurgencies, and civil wars, often clashing with local or regional U.S. allies.
 Grounded in neoclassical realist thought, these asymmetric threats underscore that transnational, and nationalist movements are inherently power-seeking.
-Nonstate actors actively balance against the hegemon, employing proselytizing and violence as forms of asymmetric resistance.
+Nonstate actors actively balance against the dominant influence, employing proselytizing and violence as forms of asymmetric resistance.

 Changes within nations—like shifting demographics, swift industrial and technological expansion, or significant political changes—can empower second-tier states, potentially allowing them to close the gap with a dominant superpower over decades.
 This evolving balance of power, or even the mere perception of an approaching parity, could ignite a conflict between great powers.
 Initially, theories positioned dissatisfied challengers as aggressors.